 The Commission ensures that the Directive is implemented by the Member States and complied with by audiovisual media service providers.

-The Commission endeavours to discuss issues of interpretation and application of the rules of the Audiovisual Media Services Directive (AVMSD) with Member States and their regulatory authorities at the Contact Committee and the regulators meetings organized in Brussels.
+The Commission endeavours to discuss issues of interpretation and application of the rules of the Audiovisual Media Services Directive (AVMSD) with Member States and their regulatory authorities at the Contact Committee and the regulators meetings organised in Brussels.

 The Commission continuously provides relevant information and indicators in the framework of its reporting obligations.
 The Commission pursues infringement proceedings against a particular Member State in certain cases, such as incorrect transposition or application of the Directive.